My Uzbekistan travel summary:

 As soon as I met my fellow travelers, I knew I was in good company.
 Three overweight ladies in late 50’s that I kindly called бабушки (grandmothers) were very formal and quiet at the beginning.
 As soon as they realized that my Russian was bearable, the conversation started.

-They shared food, tea, pumpkin seeds and memories with me, while we commented lifestyle in Slovenia, Uzbekistan, old Soviet Union and wider.
+The ladies shared food, tea, pumpkin seeds and memories with me, while we commented lifestyle in Slovenia, Uzbekistan, old Soviet Union and wider.
 They were all singles (again) on their holiday to Tashkent.
-After the forth member of the group joined, they couldn’t stop laughing and showing off their gold teeth, the greatest wealth proudly displayed to curios admirers.
+After the fourth group member joined, they couldn’t stop laughing and proudly showing off their gold teeth, their greatest wealth.

-I liked it more and more every hour I spent walking, cycling, riding a bus, taxi or metro.
+I liked the city more and more with every hour spent walking, cycling, or using a bus, taxi, or metro.

 Wide avenues with up to five lanes in the form of perfect rectangles, long blocks, imposing government buildings and water fountains are associating with luxury apartment buildings, extravagant hotels, aerodynamic designed sport hall and a central stadium.
-Perfectly maintained parks on every second block, with efficient irrigation system, offer a pleasant feeling and shelter in a natural environment.
+Well-maintained parks on almost every block, with efficient irrigation, provide a pleasant, natural environment and a peaceful place to relax.

 Strict police control and security

-The whole country is controlled 24 hours a day by many police forces: tourist police, transit police, religious police, informal police, etc.
+The whole country is monitored 24 hours a day by various police forces: tourist, transit, religious and informal police.

 As soon as I got used to it, I just ignored their presence.
-In the only place I was scared a little bit was at the metro stations during the process of taking photos.
-Until two years ago, it was absolutely prohibited to take any photos underground, due to security reasons.
+The only place I felt a little scared was at the metro stations while taking photos.
+Until two years ago, taking photos in underground metro stations was strictly prohibited for security reasons.

-Many stations served a double role as nuclear bunkers in the event of war.
-Nevertheless, it seemed that the old rule is widely forgotten.
-Beautifully decorated and thematic metro stations are definitely worth to take a photo.
+Many stations also serve as nuclear bunkers in case of war.
+Nevertheless, it seemed that the old photo ban was widely forgotten.
+I took the opportunity to photograph the beautifully decorated and thematic metro stations, which are definitely worth capturing as unique attractions and must-visit places in the city.

 Chorsu Bazar is a traditional marketplace situated in the heart of the historic district of Tashkent.
-Within its blue-domed structure and surrounding areas, a wide selection of products is available: from meat to fruits; carpets to souvenirs, vegetables and fruits, textiles to all kind of products at services you can imagine.
+Within its blue-domed structure and surrounding areas, a wide variety of products is available, from meat and fruits to carpets and souvenirs.
+I was also happy to find vegetables, textiles, and almost any other product or service you can imagine.

 Stalls are systematically organized in sections under different domes covered with blue and green tiles.
 Chaos is organized, vendors are polite and the variety of products is the greatest in Uzbekistan.